bharatibhole/bharatibhole.github.io/_posts/2020-09-06-data-structures.md

 title: Data Structure
 tags: [Programming, Data Structure]
 feature-img: "/assets/img/wordcloudbutterfly.jpg"
-excerpt: Data structure is a way of collecting and organizing data in computer’s memory so that it can be used to perform operations efficiently
+excerpt: Data structure is a way of collecting and organizing data in computer’s memory so that it can be used to perform operations efficiently.
 author: BBB
 ---